Combinatorial and algebraic perspectives on the marginal independence structure of Bayesian networks

 \subsection{Undirected graphs that are unconditional dependence graphs}

-So far, we have defined the unconditional dependence graph $\U^\D$ of a DAG $\D$ which can be viewed as the representative of the UEC of DAGs $\{\U^\D\} = \{\D^\prime: \U^\D = \U^{\D^\prime}\}$.
-However, it is important to notice that not all undirected graphs serve as a representative of a UEC, i.e., the set $\{\U\}$ is empty for certain undirected graphs $\U$.
+The unconditional dependence graph $\U^\D$ of a DAG $\D$ is a representative of the UEC of DAGs $\{\U^\D\}$.
+Not all undirected graphs represent a UEC; i.e., the set $\{\U\}$ is empty for certain undirected graphs $\U$.
 On the other hand, every undirected graph represents some marginal independence model.
-Namely, given nodes $[n] = \{1,\ldots, n\}$, we can specify a collection $S$ of pairs of elements of $[n]$.
+Namely, given nodes $[n]$, we can specify a collection $S$ of pairs of elements of $[n]$.
 The marginal independence model $\mathcal{M}(S)$ then consists of all joint distributions $(X_1,\ldots, X_n)$ satisfying $X_i \independent X_j$ whenever $\{i,j\}\in S$.
-The graph $\U = ([n], [n]\times[n]\setminus S)$ is then the unconditional dependence graph representing the model $\mathcal{M}(S)$.
-Since $S$ can be chosen arbitrarily, any undirected graph can be viewed as the unconditional dependence graph of some marginal independence model.
-Such general marginal independence models have also been the focus of study \citep{boege2022marginal}.
-We, however, are only interested in those marginal independence models that come from DAG models, since we would like to use our models in the context of causal inference as outlined in the introduction.
-Hence, we are interested in the unconditional dependence graphs $\U = \U^\D$ for some DAG $\D$.
-Such graphs are characterized the property that they represent a nonempty UEC $\{\U\}$ of DAGs (as $\D\in\{\U\}$).
-Hence, we call the undirected graphs that represent a nonempty UEC of DAG \emph{UEC-representatives }.
+The graph $\U = ([n], [n]\times[n]\setminus S)$ is the unconditional dependence graph representing the model $\mathcal{M}(S)$.
+Since $S$ can be arbitrary, any undirected graph can be viewed as the unconditional dependence graph of some marginal independence model.
+General marginal independence models are studied in \citep{boege2022marginal}.
+We are interested in those marginal independence models that come from DAG models; i.e., the unconditional dependence graphs $\U = \U^\D$ for some DAG $\D$.
+We call the undirected graphs that represent a nonempty UEC of DAG \emph{UEC-representatives}.

 \begin{defn} An undirected graph $\U$ for which $\U = \U^\D$ for some DAG $\D$ is called a \emph{UEC-representative}. \end{defn}

 In this subsection, we prove that UEC-representatives are exactly those undirected graphs whose \textit{intersection} and \textit{independence} numbers are equal.
 Although computing the intersection and independence number is NP-hard in general, it can be done in polynomial time for UEC-representatives.
 We begin by defining the minimum edge clique cover, which is essential for computing the intersection number of a graph.